Karunanidhi’s elder son Alagiri likely to float own political outfit, may side with BJP, say reports

 However, Alagiri personally denied there has been any headway in talks with the BJP, saying there was “nothing of that sort” happening right now.
 He also rubbished reports of him meeting Shah.
 “Those are cooked up stories,” he told NDTV.
 “No one from the BJP has spoken to me.
 Why would the home minister meet me?”

-The politician added that even though he was mulling over the possibility of floating his own political outfit, he had no immediate plans of doing the same.
+The politician added that even though he was thinking about floating his own political outfit, he had no immediate plans of doing the same.
 “I will let you know,” he told News18.
 “I haven’t spoken to my loyalists in the last six months, not even during Diwali.
 There is still time for it.”

 Unidentified officials told The Indian Express that Alagiri’s new political outfit may be called “Kalaignar DMK” or “KDMK”.
 Alagiri’s son Dayanidhi may also back the new party.
 “Like Stalin’s son Udayanidhi who heads the DMK youth wing, let Dayanidhi also assume the same position in KDMK,” an aide of Alagiri told the newspaper.

-Dayanidhi dismissed reports and said the speculation about a new party was also false.
+However, Dayanidhi also dismissed reports and said the speculation about a new party was false.
 When asked whether the BJP was holding talks with his father, he told News18 he was not aware of such meetings.

-Meanwhile, officials from the DMK, said they were unperturbed about an alliance between Alagiri and the BJP that would have a “zero impact” on Tamil Nadu politics, adding that Stalin was aware of the developments.
+Meanwhile, officials from the DMK said they were unperturbed about an alliance between Alagiri and the BJP and that it would have a “zero impact” on Tamil Nadu politics, adding that Stalin was aware of the developments.

 “Let him go to BJP,” an unidentified DMK leader told The Indian Express.
 “Alagiri was nowhere in the picture for six years.
 He has no constituency, no supporters and no money.
 It makes no impact in Tamil Nadu politics except headlines for a day or two.”